ucasir/NPRF/README.md

 To capture the top-k terms from top-n documents, one needs to extract term document frequency from index.
 Afterwards, you are required to generate the similarity matrix upon the query and document given the pre-trained word embedding (e.g. word2vec).
 Related functions can be found in preprocess/prepare_d2d.py.

 ### Training meta data preparation
-We create two classes for the ease of training.
+We introduce two classes for the ease of training.
 The class **Relevance** incorporates the relevance information from the baseline and qrels file.
 The class **Result** simplify the write/read operation on standard TREC result file.
 Other information like query idf is dumped as a pickle file.

 ### Model training